Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Continual-Mega Benchmark

-\paragraph{Metrics and Implementation Details.} { For all quantitative evaluations, we adopt two metrics proposed in~\cite{tang2024incremental} to evaluate continual learning performance in anomaly detection: average accuracy (ACC) and forgetting measure (FM).
-The ACC metrics are computed on the basis of the image-level area under the ROC curve (AUROC) and the pixel-level average precision (AP)~\cite{liu2024unsupervised}, providing a comprehensive view of both the classification accuracy and the model's resilience to forgetting over time.
-For the FM measure, we evaluate the accuracy drop for each ACC after the adaptation.
-All the methods are trained and evaluated in equivalent training settings with 50 epochs for baseline method training, and 20 epochs for continual adaptation for fair comparison, following concerns raised in~\cite{cha2024hyperparameters} regarding the fair comparison by the hyper-parameter settings of continual learning evaluation.
-For the proposed baseline method, a single set of hyperparameters was derived through lightweight tuning on the base classes of Scenario 1 and then consistently applied across all remaining scenarios without further adjustment.
-This avoids per-scenario tuning and better reflects realistic continual learning settings, where fine-grained tuning for each incoming task is typically impractical. }
+\paragraph{Metrics.} For all quantitative evaluations, we adopt two metrics proposed in~\citep{tang2024incremental} for evaluating continual learning performance in anomaly detection: average accuracy (ACC) and forgetting measure (FM).
+The ACC metrics are computed on the basis of the image-level area under the ROC curve (AUROC) and the pixel-level average precision (AP)~\citep{liu2024unsupervised}, providing a comprehensive view of both the classification accuracy and the model's resilience to forgetting over time.
+For the FM measure, we measure the decrease in ACC after adaptation.
+To characterize the overall performance in more detail, we additionally report the mean ACC and FM over the image- and pixel-level scores, providing a compact summary of the joint performance across both granularities.